xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::User_Agent()`

-Returns an associative array containing the product, version, and comment:
+Returns an associative array containing the product, version, and comment.

+Example:

     Array
     (